Document Authoring for React apps

 How do I integrate the React DOCX editor component in my app?

-Install @nutrient/document-authoring, import the lightweight React wrapper from the examples repo, and pass it a DOM ref or container-id.
+Install @nutrient/document-authoring, import the lightweight React wrapper from the examples repository, and pass it a DOM ref or container ID.
 No backend or server setup is required.

 Is the React DOCX library fully client-side?